By Adam L. Engel, Esq. | Estate & Probate Attorney | Shin Law Office

 Putting It All Together: The Estate Architecture

 No single trust solves everything.
 High-net-worth families typically layer these trusts together: a living trust for probate avoidance, a credit shelter or GRAT for tax reduction, a DAPT for protection, and a CRT or CLAT for philanthropy.
-This combination creates a complete framework for protecting wealth, supporting heirs, and preserving legacy.
+This combination creates a complete framework for protecting wealth, supporting heirs, and preserving the legacy.

 High-net-worth families rarely rely on just one trust.
 Instead, they layer multiple trusts together: